Quantum entanglement has now been observed directly at the macroscopic scale: ScienceAlert

 It is a strange phenomenon described by Einstein as “scary remote work‘, but it is its eccentricity that makes it so fascinating to scientists Study 2021Quantum tangle They are observed and recorded directly at the macroscopic scale – a scale much larger than the subatomic particles normally associated with entanglement.

-The dimensions involved are still quite small from our perspective – the experiments involved two aluminum barrels as small as a fifth of the width of a human hair – but in the world of quantum physics, they’re pretty massive.
+The dimensions involved are still pretty small from our perspective – the experiments involved two aluminum barrels as small as a fifth of the width of a human hair – but in the world of quantum physics, they’re pretty huge.

 “If you analyze the position and momentum data of the two drums independently, they each look hot,” Physicist Jean Théophile said:from the National Institute of Standards and Technology (NIST) in the US, last year.